gitphantomman/d3_subnet/README.md

 ## Our Roadmap

-- Decentralization: Finding solutions to fully decentralize the centralized services currently used for scraping.
+- Collaboration for Training Datasets
+    Partnering with other AI model training subnets to produce the training datasets required for Bittensor.

+    We have established contacts with SN14, SN15, SN9, and several other subnets, and we will produce datasets for these subnets sequentially.

-- Fair Incentive Evaluation: Addressing the issue of fair incentive evaluation for miners post-launch.
+- Fair Incentive Evaluation

+    Addressing the issue of fair incentive evaluation for miners post-launch.

+    After launch, we plan to design the reward distribution curve exponentially, ensuring that the top miner receives almost of the reward.
+This approach will foster competition and ensure that subnets achieve the highest quality and speed.

+- Expanded Datasets
-- Expanded Datasets: Enhancing our dataset to include not only text and images from Twitter but also video and audio datasets.
+    Enhancing our dataset to include not only text and images from Twitter but also video and audio datasets.

-- Collaboration for Training Datasets: Partnering with other AI model training subnets to produce the training datasets required for Bittensor.
+    Additionally, we plan to expand our scraping sources beyond Twitter to include other social media platforms.

+- Decentralization

+    Finding solutions to fully decentralize the centralized services currently used for scraping.

+    We have already integrated a non-Apify scraper and are committed to finding solutions for decentralized scrapers across different subnets.
+This will help us achieve full decentralization for the D3 Subnet and Bittensor.
+- Website Launch
-- Website Launch: Launching a website to showcase the usefulness of our data and its applications, highlighting the appeal of Bittensor to a broader audience beyond our platform.
+    Launching a website to showcase the usefulness of our data and its applications, highlighting the appeal of Bittensor to a broader audience beyond our platform.

 ## Getting Started